jhelvy/conjointTools/README.md

 #> 5       34 0.675    FALSE
 ```

-If using `search = TRUE`, the design with the highest D-efficiency is
+If using `search = TRUE`, a summary of all designs will be printed to
-returned.
+the console, and the design with the highest D-efficiency is returned.

 You can also check the D-efficiency of any design using the
 `evaluateDoe()` function: